-Meriter Digestive Health Center (procedures) 202 S. Park Street, Level B Madison, WI 53715 Screening colonoscopy appointments guaranteed within one week.
+Meriter Digestive Health Center (procedures) 202 S. Park Street, Level B Madison, WI 53715 Screening colonoscopy appointments often accommodated within two weeks.

 Stoughton Hospital 900 Ridge Street Stoughton, WI 53589 Emergency Care: If you believe you are in need of immediate emergency care, dial 911 or go directly to the nearest emergency department.
 Meriter’s Emergency Department is located at 202 S. Park Street in Madison.

 Meriter's Digestive Health Center provides a variety of services to patients requiring diagnosis and treatment of digestive disorders.
 Most of the procedures below are performed using an endoscope which is a small, flexible, fiber-optic instrument that has a light and a camera on the tip.
 This enables the physician to view the GI tract and diagnose and treat conditions that are often found within the organs of the digestive system.

 Anorectal manometry is a test used to measure the pressures of the anal sphincter muscles, the sensation in the rectum and the neural reflexes that are needed for normal bowel movements.
 Anorectal manometry is used to diagnose: